CyberFlameGO/svnpython/Doc/library/httplib.rst

    Set the debugging level (the amount of debugging output printed).
 The default debug level is ``0``, meaning no debugging output is printed.

-.. method:: HTTPConnection.set_tunnel(host,port=None)

-   Set the host and the port for HTTP Connect Tunnelling.
-Normally used when it is required to do HTTPS Conection through a proxy server.

-   .. versionadded:: 2.7

 .. method:: HTTPConnection.connect()